-Berlin record label m=minimal credits Stiebler (Berlin, 1934) with being the first German composer to explore minimal techniques in his works in reaction to the serialism dominant at the time.
-Though his compositions are relatively unknown, Stiebler has garnered enormous respect for his long radio production career.
+Kompakt sublabel m-minimal sites Ernstalbrecht Stiebler (born in Berlin in 1934) as the first German composer to explore minimal techniques in his works in reaction to the serialism dominant in the mid-twentieth century.
+Though his compositions are relatively unknown, Stiebler has garnered enormous respect for his long career in radio production.

 Stiebler served as new music editor at Hessischer Rundfunk for over 25 years, where he supervised recordings of Morton Feldman, John Cage, Alvin Lucier, Giacinto Scelsi, Earle Brown, and Christian Wolff, among others.
 As an avant-garde composer in his own right, he has written for piano, organ, chamber ensembles, and choirs.
 He cites his three principal compositional concerns as “sonority, rhythm, and duration" – accordingly, he is regarded as “one of the few ‘grandmasters’ to musically capture so much with so little means” (m=minimal).
 As with composers from minimalist schools like Berlin’s Wandelweiser, the works are not meant to be easy – rather, they demand close concentration from their listeners.
 The reward, however, is a transcendent experience of shifted time perception.